Who are we?

-Figure 1: Word cloud made from the top 5 key words describing the research performed by AFN members.
+Figure 1: Word cloud: the top 5 key words describing the research performed by AFN members (2021).

-Since its beginning, the network has now become an internationally recognized platform for the co-ordination, promotion and dissemination of anaerobic fungal knowledge and activities.
+Since its beginning, the network has now become an internationally recognized platform for the co-ordination, promotion and dissemination of anaerobic fungi knowledge and related activities.

 The network currently includes 200+ researchers representing over 120 organizations in 36 different countries spread world-wide – with membership continuing to expand.
 It has been particularly encouraging to see the increasing number of organizations working on anaerobic fungi, as well as new collaborations developing between network members.